Florida Department of Revenue Sales and Use Tax Alert

 Please keep in mind the following:

-- "Everything a photographer sells is taxable," according to Florida law; therefore, sales tax should be collected and remitted on the sitting fee as well as the products.
+- "Sitting fees charged by photographers are taxable as part of the sales price when the transaction is in conjunction with a sale of tangible personal property," according to Florida law; therefore, sales tax should be collected and remitted on the sitting fee as well as the products.

 - Wedding photographers should be collecting sales tax if a product is purchased in conjunction with the coverage charge (and the Florida Department of Revenue considers a DVD of images a product).